lucidlemon/paradeiser/README.md

 ## Plans for the Future

 * Better animations on the popout
-* Javascript options instead of pure css
-* Desktop alternative for a full featured set
 * Support for one-page websites with automatic highlighting of the correct link

 ## Why the heck is this called Paradeiser?

-Paradeiser is Austrian-German for tomato, I just thought it might sound cool, and it has a nice ring to it (Paradise - eh?).
+Paradeiser is Austrian for tomato, I just thought it might sound cool, and it has a nice ring to it (Paradise - eh?).

 ## Changelog